prvdmwrong/prvdmwrong/docs/api-reference/index.md

 psuedocode for developers.
 For accurate and syntactically valid type information, see the source code.

+!!! note "Note that documentation for TypeScript along with TypeScript typings are planned."

 ## Packages

 Prvd 'M Wrong is distributed as an ecosystem of individual packages which can be browsed below:

 <section class="prvdmwrong-api-packages">